 Exercise programs should encompass multiple dimensions of fitness, including

-Before beginning a sports or vigorous exercise program, children and adults should undergo screening (ie, a history and physical examination), with emphasis on detecting cardiovascular risks.
+Before beginning a sports or vigorous exercise program, children and adults should undergo screening Screening for Sports Participation Athletes are commonly screened to identify risk before participation in sports, In the US, they are reevaluated every 2 years (if high school age) or every 4 years (if college age or older)... read more (ie, a history and physical examination), with emphasis on detecting cardiovascular risks.
 Testing is done only if disorders are clinically suspected.

 Flexibility is important for safe, comfortable performance of physical activities.
 Stretching may be beneficial in strength training to improve range of motion and help relax muscles.
 These exercises can be done before or after other forms of training or as a regimen itself, as occurs in yoga and Pilates sessions.
-Although stretching before exercise enhances mental preparedness, there is no evidence that stretching decreases risk of injury.
+Although stretching before exercise enhances mental preparedness, there is no evidence that stretching decreases risk of injury or muscle soreness ( 1 Stretching and flexibility references Exercise stimulates tissue change and adaptation (eg, increase in muscle mass and strength, cardiovascular endurance), whereas rest and recovery allow such change and adaptation to occur ( 1)... read more ).
 However, there is no need to discourage preactivity stretching if people enjoy it.
 General warming-up (eg, with low-intensity simulation of the exercise to be done, jogging on the spot, calisthenics, or other light activities that increase core temperature) seems to be more effective than stretching for facilitating safe exercise.
 Stretching after exercise is generally preferred because tissues stretch more effectively when warmed.

 Specific flexibility exercises involve slowly and steadily stretching muscle groups without jerking or bouncing.
-To improve flexibility, a stretch should be held for at least 10 to 30 sec and not for more than 60 sec (there are no adverse effects from holding a stretch > 60 sec but there is no added benefit) (1, 2).
+To improve flexibility, a stretch should be held for at least 10 to 30 seconds and not for more than 60 seconds (there are no adverse effects from holding a stretch > 60 seconds but there is no added benefit) ( 2, 3 Stretching and flexibility references Exercise stimulates tissue change and adaptation (eg, increase in muscle mass and strength, cardiovascular endurance), whereas rest and recovery allow such change and adaptation to occur ( 1)... read more ).
 Each stretch is repeated 2 to 3 times, and each time the stretch is held progressively further.
 Some mild discomfort is to be expected, but high pain levels should be avoided as pain can be a signal of unintended minor tissue tearing.
 For many muscles, flexibility increases sufficiently with a properly designed strength training program because muscles both stretch and work through the complete range of motion.

 Aerobic (cardiovascular) exercise is continuous, rhythmic physical activity.
-Exertion occurs at a level that can be supported by aerobic metabolism (although brief periods of more intense exertion triggering anaerobic metabolism may be interspersed) continuously for at least 5 min as a starting point and is increased slowly over time.
-Aerobic conditioning increases maximal oxygen uptake and cardiac output (mainly an increase in stroke volume), decreases resting heart rate, and reduces cardiac and all-cause mortality; however, too much activity causes excessive wear on the body (eg, cartilage wear contributing to osteoarthritis) and increases cellular oxidation.
+Exertion occurs at a level that can be supported by aerobic metabolism (although brief periods of more intense exertion triggering anaerobic metabolism may be interspersed) continuously for at least 5 minutes as a starting point and is increased slowly over time.
+Aerobic conditioning increases maximal oxygen uptake and cardiac output (mainly an increase in stroke volume), decreases resting heart rate, and reduces cardiac and all-cause mortality; however, too much activity causes excessive wear on the body (eg, cartilage wear contributing to osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
+Symptoms... read more ) and increases cellular oxidation.
 Examples of aerobic exercise include running, jogging, fast walking, swimming, bicycling, rowing, kayaking, skating, cross-country skiing, and using aerobic exercise machines (eg, treadmill, stair-climbing, or elliptical machines).
 Certain team sports such as basketball and soccer can also provide vigorous aerobic exercise but may stress knees and other joints.
 Recommendations should be based on patient preferences and abilities.

-Aerobic metabolism starts within 2 min of beginning activity, but more sustained effort is needed to achieve health benefits.
-The usual recommendation is to exercise ≥ 30 min/day at least 3 times/wk with a 5-min warm-up and a 5-min cool-down period, but this recommendation is based as much on convenience as it is on evidence.
-Optimal aerobic conditioning can occur with as little as 10 to 15 min of activity per session 2 to 3 times/wk if interval cycling is implemented.
+Aerobic metabolism starts within 2 minutes of beginning activity, but more sustained effort is needed to achieve health benefits.
+The usual recommendation is to exercise ≥ 30 minutes/day at least 3 times/week with a 5-minute warm-up and a 5-minute cool-down period, but this recommendation is based as much on convenience as it is on evidence.
+Optimal aerobic conditioning can occur with as little as 10 to 15 minutes of activity per session 2 to 3 times/week if interval cycling is implemented.
 In interval cycling, short periods of moderate activity are alternated with intense exertion.
-In one regimen, about 90 sec of moderate activity (60 to 80% maximum heart rate [HRmax]) is alternated with about 20 to 30 sec of intense sprint-type activity (85 to 95% HRmax or as hard as the person can exert for that time while maintaining proper body mechanics).
-This regimen, known as high-intensity interval training (HIIT), is more stressful on joints and tissues and so should be done infrequently or alternated with more conventional low- to moderate-intensity training.
+In one regimen, about 90 seconds of moderate activity (60 to 80% maximum heart rate [HRmax]) is alternated with about 20 to 30 seconds of intense sprint-type activity (85 to 95% HRmax or as hard as the person can exert for that time while maintaining proper body mechanics).
+This regimen, known as high-intensity interval training (HIIT), is more stressful on joints and tissues and so should be done infrequently (eg, initially once a week to allow the body to adapt to the strain, and then increase up to 2 or 3 times a week) or alternated with more conventional low- to moderate-intensity training.

 Volume of aerobic exercise is graded simply by duration.
 Intensity is guided by heart rate.
 Target heart rate for appropriate intensity is 60 to 85% of a person’s HRmax (the heart rate at peak O2 consumption [VO2peak], or the rate beyond which aerobic metabolism can no longer be sustained because O2 is lacking and anaerobic metabolism begins).
-HRmax can be approximated by direct measurement (1, 2), or calculated using the following formula:
+HRmax can be approximated by direct measurement ( 1, 2 Aerobic exercise references Exercise stimulates tissue change and adaptation (eg, increase in muscle mass and strength, cardiovascular endurance), whereas rest and recovery allow such change and adaptation to occur ( 1)... read more ), or calculated using the following formula: